z3nsh0w/QUARK/README.md

 </p>

 <h1 align="center" >
-  quark - lightweight, easy to use and beautiful? audio player
+  Quark - lightweight, easy to use and beautiful? audio player
 </h1>
 ---